-IGI Global’s Library Resource Center is designed specifically to provide the information library staff need to support their use of IGI Global databases, to maximize their investment and serve their library users.
+IGI Global’s Library Resource Center is designed specifically to provide the information librarians need to support their use of IGI Global databases, to maximize their investment, and serve their library users.

 IGI Global offers MARC records for both its print and electronic content free of charge.
-We also provide free persistent URLs for our complete title list, which can be used in course management systems or library reserves, etc.
+We also provide free persistent URLs for our complete title list, which can be used in learning management systems, library reserves, etc.

-The IGI Global e-resources team is on hand to provide you with MARC records and persistent URLs.
+The IGI Global e-resources team is available to provide you with MARC records and persistent URLs.
+The team is happy to provide you with MARC record updates as requested, as well as search for articles, chapters, books, or journals that would be useful to a course at your institution.
 Please contact us at firstname.lastname@example.org for more information.

 IGI Global Title Lists